Information for doctors on Cannabis-based products for medicinal use (CBPMs)

 - Doctors must make decisions in collaboration with patients, exploring the options available and taking account of the patient’s individual needs, wishes, and preferences.

 - consult experienced colleagues with relevant specialist expertise and clinical knowledge.

 - follow any local procedures in place such as Local Area Prescribing and Medicines Management Committees (or equivalent Drug and Therapeutics Committees).

 - If, in their professional judgement, a doctor decides that prescribing a CBPM is not appropriate for the needs of the patient, they should not be pressured into prescribing the treatment.

 - Doctors need to make a clear record of their discussions with a patient (or the patient‘s family and carers), and the decisions made about treatment and care.

 Where to get more information

-- NHS England guidance and FAQs for clinicians
+- NHS England and NHS Improvement -

 - The Home Office circular on the re-scheduling of CBPMs